Ada-Developers-Academy/daily-curriculum/C02_internship_calendar.md

 1. [Code Triage](http://www.codetriage.com/) and [Open Hatch](https://openhatch.org) are great tools to help search for projects
 2. Find a suitable bug or request on [Github Issues](https://github.com/blog/831-issues-2)
 3. If you ever wished "Geee...
-I wish gem X did Z", that may be a good oppurtunity to communiciate with the author about adding the feature.
+I wish gem X did Z", that may be a good opportunity to communicate with the author about adding the feature.
 4. Whenever you experience a plain ol' bug in a gem, fix it and submit a pull request.

 If you find a project that would allow for multiple contributors or pairing, share!